-There are several approaches to deploying new content and then promoting it to your audience, today we will look at an approach that leverages remarketing ads to promote new content, also sometimes referred to as retargeting.
+There are several approaches to deploying new content and then promoting it to your audience, today we will look at an approach that leverages remarketing ads to promote new content, also referred to as retargeting.

 How does Remarketing help with business growth?

 It has been estimated that it can take an average 7 visits to a website before someone will formally convert.
-There are a variety of reasons for this, but remarketing ads provide an extra hook to help improve the stickiness of your content.
+There are a variety of reasons for this, but retargeting ads provide an extra hook to help improve the stickiness of your content.
 When combined with new content announcements, it is a very effective way to drive repeat visitors and drive up conversions into your sales funnel.

 What is Remarketing?